Also available in: French

 - In Ontario: See the areas and dates where bass fishing is permitted by visiting the Government of Ontario’s website.

 Can you fish for bass in the fall?

 Dreaming of perfect fishing trips and amazing catches?
 You will need to modify your fishing habits, as bass will adopt new strategies.
 Before winter, they can be found huddled in schools near riverbanks to hunt, at the mouths of streams.
 You can set your sights on these areas.
 It will also be necessary to identify the type of prey the bass will be hunting and adjust your bait accordingly.

 What is the right gear to use in terms of fishing rod, reel and fishing line?

-A 6 feet 6 inches cane, for average power and weight, is the basic equipment.
-A spinning reel, on which a braided line will be wound, should already provide you with great fishing sensations.
-For sight fishing, we recommend the use of polarized glasses.Fishings rods Reels Fishing lines
+A 6-foot 6-inch rod (198 cm), with an average power and weight, is the perfect start.
+A spinning reel, on which a braided line will be wound, should help you to enjoy a great fishing trip.
+If you’d like to try out some sight fishing, we recommend wearing polarized sunglasses to protect your eyes from UV rays.